LODSContent/All-MOC/MOC/en/power-BI-accountPaid.md

 1. In the virtual machine, open a web browser and browse to +++https://app.fabric.microsoft.com+++.

+> [!HINT] The Azure Account associated with this lab provides access to Paid Fabric Capacity.

 1. When prompted, sign in using the following credentials:

     - **Email**: +++@lab.CloudPortalCredential(User1).Username+++